halcyonnouveau/roux/README.md

 - (Default) `tokio_new` - use tokio 1.1.0 based reqwest.
 - `tokio_back_compat` - use tokio 0.2 based reqwest.

+## 3rd-Party Libraries

+- [`roux-stream`](https://github.com/torfsen/roux-stream) provides an API for continuously streaming new submissions and comments

 ## Contributing

 Roux is not in active development but is still being maintained and currently covers the